devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

     1157:	89 45 fc             	mov    %eax,-0x4(%rbp)

-	- put the result to the local variable n which happens to be at offset -0x4 from the frame pointer.
+	- put the result to the local variable "n" which happens to be at offset -0x4 from the frame pointer.

 	- now, see above, register eax is used in x86 64 ABI for the function